These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

 (d) promptly refer to the Client any requests, notices or other communication from Data Subjects or any Supervisory Authority, for the Client to resolve and, subject to clause 7.8 of the Standard Terms, provide reasonable assistance to the Client to assist the Client to respond to such communication;

-(e) provide such information to the Client as the Client may reasonably require, and within the timescales reasonably specified by the Client, to allow the Client to comply with the rights of Data Subjects, including subject-access rights, or with notices served by the Supervisory Authority;
+(e) provide such information to the Client as the Client may reasonably require, and within the timescales reasonably specified by the Client, to allow the Client to comply with the rights of Data Subjects, including subject-access rights, or with notices served by the Supervisory Authority or privacy commissioner;

 (g) implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk associated with Vista’s Processing of the Personal Data, including the minimum security measures set out in Exhibit B to these Terms;